 The District has zero tolerance for any conduct that violates this Policy.
-Conduct need not arise to the level of a violation of law to violate this Policy.
-Instead a single act can violate this Policy and provide grounds for discipline or other appropriate sanctions.
+Conduct need not arise to the level of a violation of state or federal law to violate this Policy.
+A single act by a District employee may constitute a violation of this Policy and provide sufficient grounds for the District to discipline the District employee.